wblewis7/IPMcode_phij_estimation/README.md

 # Metadata

 # S.GA.NOBO.IPM.data.simple.gzip
 Data for running the integrated population model are stored in this gzip file.
-Demographic data were collected from a population of northern bobwhites in southern Georgia, USA, from 1998 - 2022.
+Demographic data were collected from a population of northern bobwhites (Colinus virginianus) in southern Georgia, USA, from 1998 - 2022.
 There are four main data sources used in the model:
 1) radiotelemetry data for estimating survival
 2) nest monitoring data for estimating breeding productivity
 3) post-breeding population surveys